bsmr/Diablo-4-Information/Necromancer.md

     4. Lucky Hit: Up to 5% Chance to Restore 14.0% Primary Resource
     5. Intelligence
 - Pants
+  - Aspect:
+    - Defensive Aspect of Disobience (Halls of the Damned in Kehjistan)
-  - Aspect: Defensive Aspect of the Embalmer
+    - Defensive Aspect of the Embalmer
   - Item: Temerity
   - Sockets: Ruby
   - Stat Priority